 Understand your limits and hunt within your maximum shooting skills distance.
 Don’t fire at birds beyond 30 meters.

 A ‘going away’ bird has a thick muscular gizzard protecting its vital organs so avoid shooting at ‘going away’ ducks.

 If you follow the guidance here, you will greatly increase your success and REDUCE wounding.

-The Victorian Government’s Sustainable Hunting Action Plan (SHAP) 2021 – 2024 commits to developing a duck and quail wounding reduction action plan, followed by a plan to address wounding in deer hunting.
-A waterfowl wounding monitoring program will be established to track success.
+The Victorian Government’s Sustainable Hunting Action Plan (SHAP) 2021 – 2024 commits to developing duck, quail and deer wounding reduction action plans.

 As required under SHAP, the Game Management Authority (GMA) has established a working group with an independent chair to provide advice to the GMA on developing and implementing the wounding reduction action plans in Victoria.